 Now we’re going to take it one step further.
 Because it’s all well and good knowing what platforms to be on and how they work.
 But it’s another thing to know how to create the best restaurant social media campaigns on them.

 It may seem overwhelming at first.
 And some owners can struggle to think of what to post.
 That’s why we’re here with some awesome content ideas that you can use and some real-life examples of brands that are already using them.

 So, without further ado, let’s get to it.

 10 Tips to Create the Best Restaurant Social Media Campaigns Possible

 Here is how to use 10 content ideas that you can use straight away.
-Best restaurant social media campaigns drive engagements, leads and revenue.
+Best restaurant social media campaigns drive engagements, leads, and revenue.
 They can literally be created by any restaurant owner with as little as a smartphone.
-So, guys, there’s no more excuses for empty social media pages.
+So, guys, there are no more excuses for empty social media pages.

 Who said your social media pages had to be filled with pictures of your food or restaurant?
 There’s absolutely no reason why you can’t use your pages to drive people through your doors or to your website’s online ordering system.
 And coupons are a great way to do this.
 Offers does not necessarilty needs to be discounts.

 If you feel like you are losing out to third-party ordering platforms, coupons can also be a great way of making sure more money goes into your pocket.
 People are just looking for the cheapest deal.
 They don’t care if they order through your restaurant or a third-party, so give them the encouragement they need to use your own ordering platform.

 Applebee’s offer customers 20% off